Buy Social: CPB Contractors including social enterprise in the supply chain

 What are some of your current and future projects?

 In conjunction with our clients and partners, CPB Contractors is delivering some of Australia’s most important projects.
-In Sydney these include the M4 Widening, M4 East Motorway and the New M5 Motorway as part of WestConnex, and we are also constructing the Northern Beaches Hospital.
+In Sydney these include a $2.81 billion JV contract to deliver twin 15.5km tunnels and associated civil works on Stage 2 of the Sydney Metro project, the M4 Widening, M4 East Motorway and the New M5 Motorway as part of WestConnex, and we are also constructing the Northern Beaches Hospital.

 Other major projects include the Gold Coast Light Rail Stage Two and Logan Enhancement roads project in Queensland; the Canberra Light Rail Stage One in the Australian Capital Territory; and the building of railway stations and removal of level crossings, as well as water treatment plant upgrades, in Victoria.